Sexual Offences Act 2003: Consent

-The definition of consent (criminal law) has caused some academics to raise concerns about the way consent is interpreted.
+The definition of consent has caused some academics to raise concerns about the way consent is interpreted.
 Bethany Simpson has suggested the terms "freedom" and "choice" used to define consent are too complex for the courts to apply.

 Underage persons

-One of the more controversial parts of the Act involves the criminalising of various common behaviours, such as laws which, on the face of it, outlaw consensual "sexual hugging" in public places or by underage persons, even when both participants are under age, followed by the issue of guidance notes which countermand this, saying they should almost never be prosecuted.
+One of the more controversial parts of the act involves the criminalising of various common behaviours, such as laws which, on the face of it, outlaw consensual "sexual hugging" in public places or by underage persons, even when both participants are under age, followed by the issue of guidance notes which countermand this, saying they should almost never be prosecuted.

-The Home Office stated that legalising consensual sexual activity between children "would damage a fundamental plank in our raft of child protection measures.".
+The Home Office stated that legalising consensual sexual activity between children "would damage a fundamental plank in our raft of child protection measures".
 A spokesman said, "We are not prepared to do this.
 We accept that genuinely mutually agreed, non-exploitative sexual activity between teenagers does take place and in many instances no harm comes from it.
 We are putting safeguards in place to ensure that these cases, which are not in the public interest, are not prosecuted – by amending guidance to the police and Crown Prosecution Service."

 Criticism came from Action on Rights for Children: "Laws should mean what they say.
 It's astonishing that the government could consider legislation with the prior intent of issuing guidance to countermand it.
 I worry about the message it sends to young people – it seems to say that sometimes the law means what it says and sometimes it doesn't."

 Professor Nicola Lacey of the London School of Economics commented: "What the Home Office would say was that they wanted to use the criminal law for symbolic impact, to say that it's not a good thing for kids to be having sex.
 My counter-argument is that the criminal law is too dangerous a tool to be used for symbolic purposes.
 With this on the statute book, it will give police and prosecutors a lot of discretion.
 It could be used as a way of controlling kids who perhaps the police want to control for other reasons.
 Kids who perhaps are a nuisance or who belong to a group who attract the attention of the police in some way."